weyoss/redis-smq/packages/redis-smq-web-server/README.md

 - Serves the SPA (Single Page Application) for monitoring and managing RedisSMQ.
 - Mounts the HTTP API under a configurable base path.
-- Can run the HTTP API in-process, or proxy API/docs/assets to an external `redis-smq-rest-api`.
+- Can run the HTTP API in-process, or proxy API to an external `redis-smq-rest-api`.
 - Requires only Redis connection details when hosting the API in-process; with proxying, Redis is managed by the upstream API service.

 ## Features

 - Static SPA hosting with history fallback (client-side routing supported).
 - One binary to serve both UI and HTTP API (or proxy to an existing API instance).
-- Optional upstream proxy for API/docs/assets via a single flag.
+- Optional upstream proxy for API via a single flag.
 - Simple, explicit configuration via CLI or programmatic config.
 - Sensible defaults; easily deployable behind reverse proxies.